steview-d/bookmarks/README.md

 ## UX
 The app can be split into 3 distinct sections
 1. The 'introductory' pages.
-These introduce potential users to the app, sharing information such as features, pricing, FAQ's, and providing login / register options.
+These introduce potential users to the app, conveying information such as features, pricing, FAQ's, and providing login / register options.
 2. The settings pages.
 Here users can update their profile, get support, and upgrade to a Premium account.
 3. The main app page.
 This is where users can view, add, edit, organise, and delete their bookmarks.